SergioIsntreal/Ammo_UI/README.md

 7. If you click the arrow besides `Bullets` under the `Ammo Dispaly (Script)`, you'll see a box that says the List is empty.
 You can mass import your Images by clicking the lock icon in the top right of the `Inspector`, shift click your bullets in `Heirarchy` and drag them to the indicated space.

 <img width="431" alt="image" src="https://github.com/user-attachments/assets/10c6dc73-38a9-4185-8cd7-c0064ff7ea8f" />

 ![image](https://github.com/user-attachments/assets/22138793-329e-4143-bab1-c2ae874e1520)
 > This ensures the order remains the same

-### How we need to add the shooting part of the script
+### Now we need to add the shooting part of the script

 1. Return to AmmoDisplay in VisualStudio.
 Under the array, let's add a bool--which is a true or false statement.
 Type `public bool isFiring;`